 Master of Nonprofit Organizations (MNO): Creating Visionary Leaders in Nonprofit Management

-Founded 32 years ago as one of the first nonprofit management programs in the nation, the MNO program at Case Western Reserve University is at the forefront of training future leaders in the nonprofit, health care, and public sectors.
+Founded in 1984 as one of the first nonprofit management programs in the nation, the MNO program at Case Western Reserve University is at the forefront of training future leaders in the nonprofit, health care, and public sectors.
 It provides the essential tools you need to lead a nonprofit and carry out its mission ethically and effectively, featuring an innovative curriculum that emphasizes leadership, strategic planning, revenue development, finance, organization management, ethics, and use of data.